Patrick-Setubal/Project/deep_learning_computer_vision_my_dogs/README.md

 # Computer vision hand
 Python (Tensorflow, Sklearn, Matplotlib, Pandas)

-Maeve" and "Amora".
+I embarked on a Deep Learning project, capturing 500 images of each of my dogs, "Maeve" and "Amora".
 Using this set of photographs, I conducted the training of a computer vision model.
-The primary objective is to train the model to classify images as either "Amora" or "Maeve".
+The primary objective is to train the model to classify images as either "Amora" or "Maeve

 ### Click on the image below to view the code on google colabsee